 0.1mg readability, 4 place or 0.0001g readability balances with capacities up to 520g with or without internal calibration

-Analytical balances are highly sensitive laboratory instruments which accurately measure mass in the sub-milligram range to a high degree of precision .
-Analytical Balances have a weighing capacity in the range of 100-500 g and a readability of 0.1 mg – 0.001 mg
+An analytical balance is a highly sensitive laboratory instrument which accurately measure mass in the sub-milligram range to a high degree of precision .
+Analytical Balances have a weighing capacity in the range of 100-500 g and a readability of 0.1 mg – 0.001 mg.

 Analytical balances have a draft shield or weighing chamber in the form of a transparent enclosure so that air currents and dust do not affect the Analytical Balances Operation.
 Analytical balances should only be used by trained personnel.